numangit/kinoMart/server/README.md

 * Model-View-Controller (MVC) Architecture
 * Schema and Models
 * Schema Validation, password encryption
-* Seeding API for testing
+* Seeding API (for testing and initial data inserting)

 ## Packages used in the server